Crawling is a major milestone that signifies the start of your baby’s future mobility!

 As we are always saying, all babies reach developmental milestones at different times.

-Some babies may skip conventional crawling altogether and go from bottom shuffling to pulling to stand and talking their first steps.
+Some babies may skip conventional crawling altogether and go from bottom shuffling to pulling to standing and taking their first steps without a backwards glance.

 You should also consider that your baby may not be moving towards crawling because they have not been given enough opportunity to practice…

-However, if you feel that despite you offering all the necessary opportunities for them to learn to crawl and they are not doing what is expected, then you should seek medical advice.
+However, if you feel that despite you offering all the necessary opportunities for them to learn to crawl and they are not developing as expected, then you should seek medical advice from a health professional or pediatrician.

 - Your little one is not kicking and moving their legs